Gardein's Fishless Fish Filet Is Pretty Legit

 See also: Dadeland Mall Food Court Surprisingly Vegan Friendly

 Because I'm a vegan, you could argue that my subjective opinion on any faux animal product might be suspect (based largely on the length of time that's elapsed since I last tasted real meat).

 However, I went vegan only as of January 1.
 Before that, I was a vegetarian, and it wasn't all that long ago I had a liaison with some seafood products.

 In other words, I remember what real fish tastes like.

-Once they were cooked (I baked mine, though you can also deep-fry, pan-fry, or microwave them), I transferred the steaming, crunchy fillets, dripping a bit with oil, to a plate.
-I cut the first piece in half and was immediately impressed by the texture and appearance -- flaky and white, no obvious aesthetic differences from a regular fillet.
+Once they were cooked (I baked mine, though you can also deep-fry, pan-fry, or microwave them), I transferred the steaming, crunchy filets, dripping a bit with oil, to a plate.
+I cut the first piece in half and was immediately impressed by the texture and appearance -- flaky and white, no obvious aesthetic differences from a regular filet.

 First bite and I was sold.
-Certainly, they aren't "fishy" (though neither are most fillets) as much as they are meaty and moist.
-They flake on your fork and dissolve in your mouth just like the fried fillets we all remember from our formative years.
+Certainly, they aren't "fishy" (though neither are most filets) as much as they are meaty and moist.
+They flake on your fork and dissolve in your mouth just like the fried filets we all remember from our formative years.

 I paired mine with a sweet chili sauce and gobbled up both pieces in minutes flat.